weiks/quarters-unity-sdk/README.md

 1. Verify your app [contacting us](#before-you-start).

 ### Pressing `Authorize` in Android mobile doesn't redirect to the app.
+If you are not a developer you can jump to [step B](#b-set-your-android-default-browser-to-chrome).

 When you `Sign In` with the sample app you are not redirected to the app after pressing `Authorize` button in your browser.

 You need to: